-The better-than-expected inflation figures for June would suggest that policy is working to ease price pressures as higher interest rates reduce demand.
-Key payroll figures announced in early July also came in below expectations with the economy generating less jobs than expected in June.
+Today’s better-than-expected inflation figures would suggest that policy is working to ease price pressures as higher interest rates reduce demand.
+Last week’s key payroll figures also came in below expectations with the economy generating less jobs than expected in June.

-We will hear from more Fed officials, but our sense is that they will go ahead and raise rates later this month for two reasons.
+We will hear from more Fed officials this week, but our sense is that they will go ahead and raise rates later this month for two reasons.

-Meanwhile, the labour market remains tight.
-Unemployment actually fell last month to 3.6%, well below estimates of equilibrium, or the Non-Accelerating Inflation Rate of Unemployment (NAIRU).
-The ratio of job offers to unemployed was running at a hot 1.6 in May.
+And the labour market remains tight.
+Unemployment actually fell last month to 3.6% well below estimates of equilibrium or the NAIRU, the Non-Accelerating Inflation Rate of Unemployment, and the ratio of job offers to unemployed was running at a hot 1.6 in May.
 The labour market is cooling, but is still tight enough to accommodate strong wage growth.
-Such second-round effects have the potential to perpetuate inflation by raising labour costs across the economy, which the Fed will be keen to avoid.
+Such second round effects have the potential to perpetuate inflation by raising labour costs across the economy which the Fed will be keen to avoid.

 Our view is that we will still see a rate hike in July.
-The debate will intensify though, and we do not expect a move in September.
+The debate will intensify though and we do not expect a move in September.
 The next move should prove to be the last hike in this cycle with cuts following thereafter.
-Fed chair Powell may not be skipping, but he will have more of a spring in his step after the latest economic figures announced on 13 July.
+Fed chair Powell may not be skipping, but he will have more of a spring in his step after today’s figures.